AntonioTorres23/OpenGL_Notes/Instancing.md

 }
 ```

-First we draw the planet model, that we translate and scale a bit to accommodate the scene, and then we draw a number of rock models
+First we draw the planet model, that we translate and scale a bit to accommodate the scene, and then we draw a number of rock models equal to the **amount** of transformations we generated previously.
+Before we draw each rock however, we first set the corresponding model transformation matrix within the shader